eclipse-vertx/vert.x/README.md

 > mvn test
 ```

-Tests can be run with specified httpPort.
+Tests can be run with specified HTTP port.

 ```
 > mvn test -Dvertx.httpPort=8888